Skip to content

 Reverse Sear Steak

-Reverse-seared steak is slowly cooked beef in a low-temperature environment until it reaches 100° to 115° internally.
-The steak is then quickly pan-seared in oil over high heat until perfectly browned.
-This is a newer trend in preparing meats and has proven to work exceptionally well.
+Reverse-seared steak is slowly cooked beef in a low-temperature environment until it reaches a desired internal doneness.
+The steak is then pan-seared or grilled over high heat until perfectly browned.
+This is a newer trend in preparing meats and has worked exceptionally well.

 This procedure allows the cooker to have more control over the steak so that it cooks evenly and is not overdone.
-During the slow cooking period before searing, the fat begins to soften and break down, making the steak incredibly juicy, tender, and flavorful.
-While in this cooking environment, the steak will dry out on the outside, making it optimal for a perfect pan sear giving off an exceptional Maillard reaction crust.
+The fat softens and begins to break down during the slow cooking period before searing, making the steak incredibly juicy, tender, and flavorful.
+The steak will dry out outside in this cooking environment, making it optimal for a perfect pan sear and giving off an amazing Maillard crust.

 ingredients for reverse sear steak

-• Oil – I believe olive oil is the best for searing a steak to create the perfect Maillard reaction.
+• Oil — To me, olive oil is the best for searing a steak to create the perfect Brown crust.
+It gives the steak a richer flavor.
+Other great fats are avocado oil, beef tallow, or clarified butter.

-• Butter – I always use unsalted butter in all my cooking backing to control the sodium content.
+• Butter – This is used to baste the steak for more flavor and browning.
+I always use unsalted butter in all my cooking and baking to control the sodium content.

-• Seasonings – coarse salt and freshly ground black pepper is all that was used for this reverse-seared steak.
+• Seasonings – Coarse salt and freshly ground black pepper were used when seasoning the steak.

-• Herbs – I used fresh thyme sprigs to enhance the flavor of the steak during the searing process.
+• Herbs — I used fresh thyme sprigs to enhance the steak’s flavor during searing.
 Other herbs you could use are rosemary, sage, or oregano.

 • Garlic – A few garlic cloves will add beautiful flavors to the dish.

-• Shallots – I like to use 1 shallot when searing the steak for a bit of onion flavor.
+• Shallots – I like to use one shallot when searing the steak for a bit of onion flavor.

 How to Reverse Sear a Steak